 Then our Lord follows up this model prayer, with an emphasis on the need for perseverance in prayer.

 He assures us that God is good to them that wait upon Him, that our prayers will be answered.

 In all of this, there is no hint of a secret, heavenly language.
 Surely, if there was a better way to pray than the intelligent use of our own native language, Jesus would have told us.

 The book is a collection of prayers by Haitian Christians, illustrated with black and white photographs of Haitian life.
 The prayers are colorful, simple, brief, and direct.
 They obviously flow right out of the daily lives of those believers.
-They are exactly the kind of prayers Jesus taught us to pray in Luke 11. [ e-book on Haiti ]
+They are exactly the kind of prayer Jesus taught us to pray in Luke 11.

 I have often heard the same kind of praying in Italy.
 Freed from the fetters of an over-ritualized religion, Italian evangelicals have a refreshing prayer life.
 Having realized that they don't have to drone on and on through memorized prayers, they pray right out of their hearts.
 That type of praying is the kind of natural expression which the Lord taught His disciples. [ Missionary stories from Italy ]